braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/troubleshooting.md

 ##### Error: MismatchSenderID

-`MismatchSenderID` indicates an authetication failure.
+`MismatchSenderID` indicates an authentication failure.
 Ensure sure your Firebase Sender ID and FCM API key are correct.
 See our section on [debugging push registration][3] for more information.

 ##### Error: InvalidRegistration